radial/wheel-dns/spoke/README.md

 ## DNSMasq

-This is a Radial Wheel repository for running dnsmasq as stand-alone DNS server.
+This is a Radial Wheel repository for running dnsmasq as a stand-alone DNS server.

 ## Setup

 DNS is fussy on most systems.
-Ubuntu, for example, runs a barebones version of DNSMasq already to serve it's DNS.
-So check that it is disabled before running it in this container because life is easier if you can run it on port 53.
+Ubuntu desktop, for example, runs a barebones version of DNSMasq already to serve it's DNS.
+So check that it is disabled before running it in this container because life is easier if you can run this service on port 53.
+Ubuntu server I think has this disabled by default.

+I only really know Ubuntu, so this might not work for all systems.
+But here we
+go:

+  1. Regardless of your hosts setup, it should correctly serve the other computers on your network out of the box (I think) on eth0 (or whatever).
+  2. But you should make sure your host can serve itself correctly anyway.
+    1. Make sure the only mention of dns nameservers in `/etc/resolv.conf` is `127.0.0.1`.
+    2. On Ubuntu server, this is done by setting it in `/etc/network/interfaces` with `dns-nameserver 127.0.0.1` under your ethernet device.
+    3. Either restart, which will update `/etc/resolv.conf`, or do `sudo ifdown eth0 && sudo ifup eth0` which will update without a restart.

 ## Tunables